Nattawut30/Black-Scholes-Implied-Volatility-Python/README.md

 Presentation Slides: [Click](https://gamma.app/docs/Black-Scholes-Implied-Volatility-By-Nattawut-B-la8qpqrj0j6scxi)

-Updated: July 2026 <br>
-- Added a finite-difference PDE solver (Crank-Nicolson + Rannacher start-up for European; fully implicit + Brennan-Schwartz for American early exercise), a Monte Carlo engine (exact terminal simulation for European, Longstaff-Schwartz for American), and a Cox-Ross-Rubinstein binomial tree as an independent American reference.
-- Added American option support (Call/Put) alongside the existing closed-form European model.
-- Resolved fault memory issues related to SciPy and Streamlit.
-- Updated the project on the master/main branch and resolved CI problems.
-- Migrated dependency management to Poetry.

 This is my options pricing project that combines educational clarity with real-world numerical methods.
 It prices European options in closed form (Black-Scholes) and prices both European and American options numerically via finite differences and Monte Carlo, cross-checking all three methods against each other on every calculation.
 It also includes a Greeks dashboard, a price-surface heat map, and calculation history/export.

 # <p align="center">What is the Black-Scholes model? <p/>